meyerbro/countries/README.md

 # Travis:

 There's an integration with [Travis CI](https://travis-ci.org/) to test the python code.
+It's automatically called every time someone creates a Pull Request.

 # Brief discussion of: